Whisky Experience at Home with Once Upon a Whisky

 Peat and Whisky

-Dried peat is used in the malting process, which means it will interact with the barley used to make the whisky and it is at this early stage that it will contribute to the flavour of a whisky.
+Dried peat is used in the malting process, which means it interacts with the barley used to make the whisky.
+At this early stage, it contributes to the flavour of a whisky.

-Peat is added to the kiln by maltsters and distillers: used as a fuel to create hot air, its fumes dry the barley while giving the grains a smoky flavour.
+Peat is added to the kiln by maltsters and distillers.
+It is used as a fuel to create hot air, and its fumes dry the barley while giving the grains a smoky flavour.
 The flavour compounds associated with this particular element, called phenols, will be used to measure ‘how smoky’ the whisky is.
-If you see PPM related to a whisky, it will mean ‘Parts per Million’ and it refers to the phenols present in the barley.
-Distilleries such as Ardbeg and Bruichladdich typically use barley with a fairly high PPM (50 and more) whereas the malt for Ledaig, which we will discover next, is usually peated up to 30 to 40 ppm.
+If you see PPM related to a whisky, it will mean ‘Parts per Million’ and refer to the phenols present in the barley.
+Distilleries like Ardbeg and Bruichladdich typically use barley with a reasonably high PPM (50 and more).
+In contrast, the malt for Ledaig, which we will discover next, is usually peated up to 30 to 40 ppm.

-(A very light, smoky hint can be imparted also by using casks which previously held smoky whisky, but it will be less powerful and easy to control than using peated barley).
+(A very light, smoky hint can also be imparted using casks that previously held smoky whisky, but it will be less powerful and easy to control than peat barley.)

 Fun Fact: The Icelandic distillery Eimverk has been using sheep dung to create one of its flagship bottlings, Floki.